Are Hot Paddles Pickleball’s Dirty Little Secret?

 What is a Hot Paddle and Why the Fuss?

-A “hot” paddle is one that’s been modified or manufactured to exceed the legal limits set by governing bodies such as the USA Pickleball Association (USAP).
+A “hot” paddle is one that someone has modified or a manufacturer has made to exceed the legal limits set by governing bodies such as the USA Pickleball Association (USAP).
 These modifications can include:

 Extra Grit/Surface Roughness

 The USAP limits surface roughness to specific measurements to prevent excessive spin.
-Some sponsored players have been suspected of modifying paddles to increase grit which can give them an unfair advantage in match situations.
-Whether players can modify paddles without the manufacturers’ support is open to speculation.
+Officials have suspected some sponsored players of modifying paddles to increase grit, which can give them an unfair advantage in match situations.
+Whether players can modify paddles without manufacturers’ support is open to speculation.

 Delamination